Sriram-bb63/chess.com-profile-widget/README.md

 # chess.com-profile-widget

-Showcase your chess.com profile as a widget in your GitHub home page and/or in your portfolio, blogs, social media etc
+Showcase your chess.com profile as a widget in your GitHub home page and/or in your portfolio, blogs, social media etc. You can practically use it anywhere since it is a fully self contained SVG.

 ## Sample widgets